-Learn about international law and the functions of it around the world through learning opportunties with students from other countries using online technology.
-Course number: 24785
+Learn about international law and the functions of it around the world through learning opportunities with students from other countries using online technology.

-GPS Journal.
 Are you ready to reflect upon and share your global collaboration experience with other students and professionals here and around the world?
 Our new open-source digital journal provides an accessible space for students and partners to share research, stories and resources related to global collaboration and experiential learning.
-(Check in with Cindy for website/content)
+Submissions are now being accepted for the inaugural issue!

-Mentored research opportunities.
 Whether you're interested in science or inspired by the humanities, all students can benefit from participating in mentored research.
-Find out how CURCA can provide you with projects, funding and opportunities to present your work.
+Find out how the Center for Undergraduate Research and Creative Acitivies (CURCA) can connect you with research projects, funding and opportunities to present your work.